Air pockets trapped under lava flow create Buffalo Caves at Craters of the Moon in Idaho, USA.

 Nearby are excellent examples of lava toes which form at the edge of the crust when hot lava oozes out from underneath.

 A permit, available at the Interpretive Center, is required to enter any cave in Craters of the Moon National Monument.
 Everyone is screened by questionnaire to reduce the spread of White-nose Syndrome to protect bats.
 The permit must be left visible in the vehicle.

 If the vehicle remains in the parking area after closing, someone will be looking for the occupants.
 Buffalo Caves are the only subterranean lava tubes we will be able to access today.

 The next spur road on the 7 mile, one-way loop road is unfortunately closed for trail maintenance.
 At that location, there are better caves to explore.
 They are Dewdrop Cave, Boy Scout Cave, Beauty Cave and Indian Tunnel.

 Backpacks are left at the entrance for the short scramble, with headlamps, into the lava tube.

-Time is taken for food and much needed beverage nourishment outside and above Buffalo Caves before completing the Broken Top Loop Trail which is an outstanding educational and recreational experience within a broad range of terrain and features.
+Time is taken for much needed food and beverage outside and above Buffalo Caves prior to completing the Broken Top Loop Trail which is an outstanding educational and recreational experience within a broad range of terrain and features.